“Out of Egypt I called my son.” — Hosea 11:1

 Sign up to get Crisis articles delivered to your inbox daily

-Alongside the familiar stories of the annunciation, the shepherds in the field, and the baby wrapped in swaddling clothes, the Copts have other stories—of the infant Jesus who held up his hand to stop a stone from falling on Mary, of idols that fell down before the Incarnate God, and of miraculous trees and spontaneous springs that sheltered and nurtured the Holy Family.
+The Coptics are an orthodox branch of Christianity that split from the Church following the Council of Chalcedon in 451 AD.
+In their tradition, alongside the familiar stories of the annunciation, the shepherds in the field, and the baby wrapped in swaddling clothes, the Coptics have other stories — of the infant Jesus who held up his hand to stop a stone from falling on Mary, of idols that fell down before the Incarnate God, and of miraculous trees and spontaneous springs that sheltered and nurtured the Holy Family.

 In fact, several of them were within a short walk of the church.

-The nearby Church of St. Sergius, for example, was built over a cave which, according to tradition, was a hiding place for the Holy Family.
-A chapel in the adjoining Greek Cemetery still has the well from which they drank two millennia ago.
-And one woman I met at the Hanging Church—so called because it is built over a Roman water gate—even claimed that the Holy Family had eaten the fruit from two palm trees in the outside courtyard.
+The nearby Church of Saint Sergius, for example, was built over a cave which, according to tradition, was a hiding place for the Holy Family.
+A chapel in the adjoining Greek Cemetery still has the well from which, according to Coptic tradition, they drank two millennia ago.
+And one woman I met at the Hanging Church — so called because it is built over a Roman water gate — even claimed that the Holy Family had eaten the fruit from two palm trees in the outside courtyard.

-The Coptic Church—along with the Ethiopian Orthodox—are part of the Oriental Orthodox communion that separated from the rest of Christendom after the Council of Chalcedon in 451 AD.
-The council had held that Christ had two natures, such that he was fully man and fully God.
+The Coptic Church — along with the Ethiopian Orthodox — are part of the Oriental Orthodox communion that separated from the rest of Christendom after the Council of Chalcedon in 451 AD.
+The council had held that Christ had two natures, such that he was fully man and full God.
 The dissenters also insisted he was both man and God, but they believed those two natures were fused into one in the person of Christ.

 As a Catholic, I was quite taken aback by the encounter.
 Given that the Divine Liturgy had just ended, I concluded that this had to be Eucharistic bread.
-The idea of a child—anyone—sauntering out of church with the Eucharist in hand was, to understate it, quite a surprise.
+The idea of a child — anyone — sauntering out of church with the Eucharist in hand was, to say the least, startling.